another-rust-load-balancer/another-rust-load-balancer/docs/configuration.md

 # Configuration

-The configuration is supplied via a local TOML file
+The configuration is supplied via a local TOML file.

+## Example

 ```toml
 # backend.toml